 - Packaging: Since the spices have the ability to absorb moisture, their packaging must be done keeping this in view since it can lead to caking and discoloration.
 Further natural oils present in spices get oxidized.

 - Selling the final product: The penultimate step revolves around selling the product using the right platform.
 One can sell the spice in the local market, wholesale or retail it, or can also do business online by having a website or by connecting with the other biggies in the market.

 People are looking for packaged spices which is triggering the spices industry.

 The primary investment shall account for capital ranging from Rs 70,000 to 100,000.
-Area needed would be 200 to 300 square yard and profit percentage shall be from 60 to 80.
+The area needed would be 200 to 300 square yards and the profit percentage shall be from 60 to 80.

-The spice trade began in ancient time, and is maintaining its sustenance even today.
-Consumers are becoming more interested in ready to use spices because they save time and effort.
+The spice trade began in ancient times and is maintaining its sustenance even today.
+Consumers are becoming more interested in ready-to-use spices because they save time and effort.
 Spice not only help in adding flavor but also has anti-microbial properties.
-One can exploit the opportunities that exist in spice industry and make heavy profits.
+One can exploit the opportunities that exist in the spice industry and make heavy profits.

 This portion of the site is for informational purposes only.
 The content is not legal advice.
 The statements and opinions are the expression of author, not corpseed, and have not been evaluated by corpseed for accuracy, completeness, or changes in the law.

 BOOK A FREE CONSULTATION